YiWangVanier/Programming1/Project/FinalProject.md

 - Methods

-1. `boolean registerCourse(String course)` // registers a course, add the course to the student's registeredCourses list, and add the student to the course's registeredStudents list.
+1. `boolean registerCourse(String course)` // registers a course, this method (1) adds the course to the student's registeredCourses list, (2) adds the student to the course's registeredStudents list, (3) appends a `null` for the `scores` of each assignment of the course.
 If the course is already registered, directly returns `false`
 2. `boolean dropCourse(String courseId)` // drops a course, remove the course from the student's registeredCourses list, and remove the student from the course's registeredStudents list.
 If the course is not registered yet, directly returns `false`
 3. Constructor with `studentName`, `gender`, `address`, and `department`, it will create a student with `studentId` automatically generated based on the `nextId`, and `registeredCourses` as empty object
 4. `toSimplifiedString` // converts a student to a simple string with only the `studentId`, the `studentName`, and `departmentName`.
 This method is called in `Course` `toString()`.